withastro/docs/src/pages/en/reference/api-reference.md

 <p>

 All ESM modules include a `import.meta` property.
-Astro adds <ImportMetaEnv /> through [Vite](https://vitejs.dev/guide/env-and-mode.html).
+Astro adds `import.meta.env` through [Vite](https://vitejs.dev/guide/env-and-mode.html).
 </p>

-**<ImportMetaEnv path=".SSR" />** can be used to know when rendering on the server.
+**`import.meta.env.SSR`** can be used to know when rendering on the server.
 Sometimes you might want different logic, for example a component that should only be rendered in the client:

 ```jsx
 import { h } from 'preact';